 Bike modifications can range from small additions, such as stickers and decals, all the way up to changes to the engine and frame.

-Some modifications won’t affect the cost of your insurance at all, and, while many will likely make it more expensive (such as a more powerful engine), additional security modifications may even bring the cost of your insurance down.
+Some modifications won’t affect the cost of your insurance at all.
+While many will likely make it more expensive (for example, a more powerful engine), additional security modifications may even bring down the cost of your insurance.

-Can I insure my bike for only part the year?
+Can I insure my bike for only part of the year?

-You may find that you only drive your motorbike during the summer months, when the weather is at its best and offers the best riding conditions.
+You may find that you only ride your motorbike during the summer months, when the weather offers the best riding conditions.
 However, insurance policies are sold on an annual basis, providing you with cover for the full year.
-Cancelling your policy early will usually result in a cancellation fee, which will likely make any savings minimal, if any at all.
+Cancelling your policy early will mean that you won’t earn any NCD and there will usually be a cancellation fee, which will most likely make any savings minimal or wipe them out completely.

-While you could declare your bike SORN, taking it off the road altogether, which would mean you don’t need to insure it, you’ll likely lose out on any no-claims bonuses, because your cover has been interrupted.
-It also means you won’t be able to drive it at all, until you’re insured again.
+You could declare your bike SORN (meaning it has a Statutory Off Road Notification) and take it off the road altogether, so you won’t need to tax or insure it while it’s not in use.
+But you’ll likely lose out on any no-claims bonuses because your cover has been interrupted.
+It also means you won’t be able to ride it until you’re insured and taxed again.